dougeby/IntuneDocs/intune/early-edition.md

 ### iOS Company Portal display large icons <!-- 1454593 -->
 We are fixing a known issue with how the iOS Company Portal displays icons in the app tile.
 If you upload app icons of 120x120 pixels or larger, they now display in the [Company Portal website] (https://portal.manage.microsoft.com) and the iOS Company Portal's apps pages at the full size of the app tile.

+### Secure startup remediation for Android <!--1490712-->

+End users with Android devices will be able to tap the non-compliance reason in the Company Portal app.
+When possible, this will take them directly to the correct location in the settings app to fix the issue.

 <!-- the following are present prior to 1709 -->